Supplementary Angles Calculator

 How to find supplementary angles?

-Let's consider two probable scenarios - you're searching for a supplementary angle to your given angle, or you have two angles, and you're wondering if they are supplementary.
-Both questions may be solved with this supplementary angles calculator:
+Let's consider two probable scenarios - you're searching for a supplementary angle to your given angle, or you have two angles, and you wonder if they are supplementary.
+You can solve both questions with this supplementary angles calculator:

 1st scenario: What is the supplementary angle?

 Subtract your given angle from 180°: